Last updated: 10 April 2025

 Make trips to the swimming pool as fun as possible and slowly they should start to have positive associations with the activity.

-Social anxiety might be a factor behind their fear of swimming.
-If this is the case, consider opting for one-on-one lessons as opposed to group.
-Going to a smaller pool or at quieter time might also help significantly.
+Social anxiety might also be a factor behind their fear of swimming.
+If this is the case, consider opting for one-on-one lessons as opposed to group lessons while your child builds their confidence.

 Needless to say, most professional swimming instructors will pick up on your child’s fear of swimming immediately and be trained in the best techniques to overcome it.
 If you have any doubts at all speak to them prior to the first lesson.